10 Things You May Not Know About Virginia Baptist Hospital Birth Center

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0004.jpg

 2. They are a teaching hospital!
-There will very likely be a student nurse on the hall while you are laboring and it is possible you may be asked if they can observe in your room.
+There will likely be a student nurse on the hall while you are laboring and it is possible you may be asked if they can observe in your room.
 Make your decision ahead of time and let your birth support person know your choice so you are both prepared when the question is presented to you.
 (Yes, you are in complete control of who comes and goes in your room!)
 You can always say no, but keep in mind, this is how nurses learn and they will be excited to be present if you don’t mind!

 what-you-dont-know-about-virginia-baptist-hospital-birth-center_0010.jpg